tzapac/murmuration/README.md

 - Flash Loan Resistant FA1.2 Token: The DAO uses historical balances to prevent flash loan attacks
 - On Chain History: Vote outcomes are preserved without the need of an external indexer
 - Optional Timelock: Programatically delay lambda execution

+## Kat's Experiment

+I'm trying to build an DAO to invest in Asian NFT art.